se-edu/se-book/oop/classes/classLevelMembers/text.md

 </box>

-However, there can be methods related to a specific class but not suitable for sending message to a specific object of that class.
+However, there can be methods related to a specific class but not suitable for sending messages to a specific object of that class.
 Such **methods that are called using the class instead of a specific instance are called ==_class-level methods_==**.

 <box>